tcheukueppoo/maat/docs/gc.md

                            |  '----'            [b]    [b]  [b] |
                            `------------------------------------'

-                                     Old Generation
+                                     Old
 ```

-- `(#<number>)` represents a backward write barrier.
-- `(M)` represents a migration of objects from one generation to the next one.
-- `[b]` represents a black object.
-- `[w]` represents a white object.
-- `t`:  *touched* mark, a mark in nursery2-objects pointing to nursery-1 objects.
-- `t1`: *touched1* mark, a mark in old objects pointing to nursery-1 objects.
-- `t2`: *touched2* mark, a mark in old objects pointing to nursery-2 objects.

-> The above diagram is a snapshot of the possible states of objects of a maatine
-> in each of their generations after the GC has passed the atomic phase and all
-> reachable objects have been blackened.
-Double line arrows represent the
-> migration of survivals objects from one generation to the next and single line
-> arrows represent write barriers between objects of different generations.
-Of
-> course, objects within a generation are linked and form a complex graph but
-> the represention these links isn't a necessity.

 We have three generations--nursery-1, nursery-2 and old.
 Objects become old when
-they've survived two GC cycles, that's the first in nursery-1 and the second in
+they've survived two GC cycles, i.e the first in nursery-1 and the second in
 nursery-2.
 After sweeping the first generation (nursery-1) in the first cycle,
-survivals are migrated to the second generation (nursery-2) and only survivals
+survivors are migrated to the second generation (nursery-2) and only survivors
-in the second generation of the second cycle are then migrated to the old
+of the second generation in the second GC cycle are migrated to the old
 generation.
-That's not just all, we might get into a situation where old objects
+That's not just all, we may get into a situation where old objects
-point to objects in either nursery-1 or 2 and objects in nursery-2 pointing to
+point to objects in either nursery-1 or 2 or nursery-2 objects point to
-objects in nursery-1.
-In other generational gc implementations where new objects
+nursery-1 objects.
+In other generational GC implementations where new objects
 only have to survive one GC cycle before being migrated to the old generation,
 we would simple have to implement a backward write barrier to track all old
-objects (touched objects) referencing the new ones so we can later on traverse
+objects (touched) referencing the new ones so we can later on traverse them in
-them in the atomic phase and blacken every encountered object from there since
+the atomic phase and blacken every encountered object from there since we're not
-we're not really sure of the liveness of old objects.
-At the end of the cycle,
+really sure of the liveness of old objects.
+At the end of the cycle, all the
 blackened objects become old and the generational invariant is not broken until
 the mutator runs before the next GC cycle and thus the list of touched objects
-will simple be dropped.
-In our own implementation, unreachable objects can be
+will simple be dropped every sweeps.
+In our own implementation, unreachable
-swept both in nursery-1 and 2 which can break the generational invariant just
+objects can be swept both in nursery-1 and 2 which can break the generational
-right after migrations.
+invariant just right after migrations.

 No matter how complicated this will look, the main aim is to make sure that when
 the generational invariant is broken by making an old object point to any
-object from either nursery 1 and/or 2, that old object is grayed and added to a
+object from either nursery-1 and/or 2, that old object is grayed and added to a
 special list of touched object to be traversed in the atomic phase just before
 sweeping objects from each generation and migrating them to their respective
-next generation.
+next generations.
 As said before, it's because we don't really know anything
 about the liveness of old objects until we do a major collection, so we'd rather
 be conservative to avoid potential loss of references.
 Let's study each of
 these cases: